mandober/debrief.math/750-number-theory/arithmetic/addition.md

 - Successor

-Commutativity
+* Commutativity
 The fact that addition is commutative is known as the "commutative law of addition" or "commutative property of addition".

-Associativity
+* Associativity
 When addition is used together with other operations, the order of operations becomes important.
 In the standard order of operations, addition is a lower priority than exponentiation, nth roots, multiplication and division, but is given equal priority to subtraction.

-Identity
+* Identity
 When adding zero to any number, the quantity does not change; zero is the identity element for addition, also known as the additive identity.

-Successor
+* Successor
 The value of a + b can also be seen as the bth successor of a, making addition iterated succession.

-Misc:
+Misc properties
-* The ordering is preserved under addition of the same number:
+- The ordering is preserved under addition of the same number:
 `∀abc. a < b -> a + c < b + c`
-* Given any two distinct elements, the larger is the smaller plus another:
+- Given any two distinct elements, the larger is the smaller plus another:
 `∀ab. a < b -> ∃!c. a + c = b`